Pope John XXIII: Calling the Council

 Far from being a mere "stopgap" pope, to great excitement, John XXIII called for an ecumenical council fewer than 90 years after the First Vatican Council (Vatican I's predecessor, the Council of Trent, had been held in the 16th century).
 This decision was announced on 25 January 1959 at the Basilica of Saint Paul Outside the Walls.
 Cardinal Giovanni Battista Montini, who later became Pope Paul VI, remarked to Giulio Bevilacqua that "this holy old boy doesn't realize what a hornet's nest he's stirring up."
 From the Second Vatican Council came changes that reshaped the face of Catholicism: a comprehensively revised liturgy, a stronger emphasis on ecumenism, and a new approach to the world.

 Prior to the first session of the council, John XXIII visited Assisi and Loreto on 4 October 1962 to pray for the new upcoming council as well as to mark the feast day of Saint Francis of Assisi.
 He was the first pope to travel outside Rome since Pope Pius IX.
 Along the way, there were several halts at Orte, Narni, Terni, Spoleto, Foligno, Fabriano, Iesi, Falconara Marittima and Ancona where the crowds greeted him.

 Moral and doctrinal theology

+John XXIII greets sportsmen for the 1960 Summer Olympics.

 In matters of doctrinal theology, John XXIII has been considered to be a traditionalist.
 Stravinskas notes his "determination ... to ensure doctrinal fidelity" with past church teaching while ensuring that there was a contemporary tone in how such teaching was communicated.

 Contraception

-John XXIII greets sportsmen for the 1960 Summer Olympics on 24 August 1960.

 In 1963, John XXIII established a commission of six non-theologians to investigate questions of birth control.